permafrost-dev/code-snippets/README.md

 ## Usage

+_Note: Although the examples here reference php files, any file type can be used when creating a `CodeSnippet`._

 ### Creating a snippet

 Use the `surroundingLine($num)` method to select the "target" line, which will be returned as the middle line of the snippet: